Fire Safety Code (450-RICR-00-00-7)

 The Chief of the Fire Department, or his or her designee, upon endorsement of the application and after receipt of evidence of financial responsibility and proof of an attorney for nonresident shooters as required by law, shall issue a nontransferable permit authorizing the display.

-In addition to the guidelines set forth by NFPA 1123, Code for Fireworks Display, the following shall apply:
+In addition to the guidelines set forth by NFPA 1123, Code for Fireworks Display, 2014 edition, the following shall apply:

 1. No fireworks display shall be held during any windstorm in which the wind reaches a velocity of more than twenty (20) miles per hour.